bursonic/driveMalta/Cars/Vulnerable road users.md

 ###4349  - CARS6.58

-What is the MOST common cause
- of road accidents?
+What is the most common cause of road accidents?

 1. Mechanical failure
 2. **Driver error**
 3. Road conditions
 4. Weather conditions

+###4622 - CARS6.59

+You have a collision while your car is moving.
+What is the first important thing you must do?

+1. Call your insurance company
+2. Call the emergency services
+3. **Stop at the scene of the accident**
+4. Stop only if there are injured people

 ###4350  - CARS6.60